-I knew a few months ago when I was asked to join the Zen Float Co team and assist with their marketing and customer service efforts, that the unrelenting question would arise, "When are you going to try out floating for yourself?"
-So, I'm here today to tell you about my first experience in my journey of floating.
-This is the first post in a three part series.
+I knew when I was first asked to join the Zen Float Co team that the unrelenting question would arise, "When are you going to try out floating for yourself?"
+So, I'm here today to tell you about my first time floating and experiencing the world of sensory deprivation tanks.

-2. I was looking for an outing to force me to relax.
-Years back I used to work at a massage place where I always took the time to pamper myself.
+- I was looking for an outing to force me to relax.
+A few years ago I used to work at a massage place where I always took the time to pamper myself.
 But since I quit I've barely been able to make time for me to go back and get a massage even once a year.
 I never just take time to myself anymore.
 It's such an important thing to do and I've neglected doing anything about it for too long now.

 My First Float

 When I arrived at the float center it was just as I imagined it to be in my mind.
-I walked into a room surrounded in heavenly music, candles, and dim lighting that instantly made you feel calm.
+I walked into a room surrounded in heavenly music, candles, and dim lighting that instantly made you feel calm and peaceful.
 After filling out some initial paperwork and waiting about ten minutes I was guided back to my room where I could see the light from the tank gleaming down the hall.
-When I walked into the room I was instantly ready to give it a go.
-I popped in my ear plugs, showered, and gently hopped right into the tank.
+When I got to the room I was instantly ready to hop in the tank and give it a go.
+I popped in my ear plugs, showered, and gently made my way into the tank.

 My first thoughts as I began to lay down were, "DO NOT get salt in your eyes, whatever you do just make sure you avoid getting salt in your eyes."
 I've heard a lot about how much that burns and didn't want my first experience to start off on a bad note.

-As I walked out of the spa to my car that day I could tell that everything seemed just a little brighter and I was truly refreshed and more energized than before.
-I felt amazing.
-It was just what I needed.
-Only five minutes into my car ride home when my phone starts getting blown up with phone calls and texts and it's then I know for sure I'm back in the real world again.
+As I walked out of the spa to my car that day I could tell that everything seemed just a little brighter and I was truly refreshed and more energized than before I had went.
+I felt amazing and I could tell it was just what I needed.
+It only took about 5 minutes into my card ride home for my phone to start blowing up with phone calls and texts and it's in that moment I know for sure I'm back in the real world again.

 1. Prepare For Your Float Accordingly.
 I had ready many times not to eat right before your float but the day of my appointment I hadn't eaten much so I had a small snack shortly before I left.
 During the beginning of my float I could hear my food digesting in my stomach and it definitely took away from me getting to clear my mind sooner.
 This could have been avoided if I had planned out my day a little better.